-Welcome to Term 1!
+Welcome back to Term 2!

+Thank you once again for your continued support.
 If you have any questions about Year 6 or any of the above, please do not hesitate to contact me or to make an appointment via the office.

 Chris Trim – Year 6 Class Teacher email@example.com